Why was AVIF created?

 The format supports image sequences (animations) through the same container mechanisms that MP4 uses for video.

-How AV1 still-image coding works
+How does AV1 still-image coding work?

 AV1's still-image mode applies the codec's intra-frame prediction and transform tools to a single image.
 The headline tools: